boazpoolman/strapi-code-themes/README.md

 npm install strapi-code-themes --save
 ```

-Enjoy 🎉

-## 🖐 Requirements

-Complete installation requirements are the exact same as for Strapi itself and can be found in the [Strapi documentation](https://strapi.io/documentation).

-**Supported Strapi versions**:

-- Strapi v4.0.0-beta.12 (recently tested)
-- Strapi v4.x.x

-(This package may work with older Strapi versions, but these are not tested nor officially supported at this time.)

-**We recommend always using the latest version of Strapi to start your new projects**.

 ## 💡 Usage

 Inside the `/src/admin/app.js` file you can apply the theme to your Strapi installation.
 Add the following lines: